Simple Image Processing

 %env PATH=./:{path[0]}

-To submit a workload to Bacalhau you can use the bacalhau docker run
+To submit a workload to Bacalhau, we will use the bacalhau docker run

 bacalhau docker run \